Client FOMO is a real thing

 Other times we might need to meet with the senior partners for a 2 or 3 hour discussion with topics including but not limited to strategy, growth, succession, desired outcomes and what a successful engagement looks like for you.

 Please feel free to fill out the following form and let’s discuss if and how One Rabbit can assist.

 How to market a Management Consulting firm

 By Jim Thompson

 Let me show you how by revealing how NOT to market a management consulting firm.
-I had a lot of good feedback from my mock lawyer’s website, illustrating in no uncertain terms how NOT to market one.
-If you missed it take a look here – https://www.weusme.com.au/ Yes, it may make some of you feel a little uncomfortable but I promise you, there’s nothing there that I haven’t actually seen…
+I had a lot of good feedback from my mock lawyer’s website, illustrating in no uncertain terms how NOT to market a law firm.
+If you missed it take a look here – https://www.weusme.com.au/ Yes, it may make some of…